uqmars/constitution/Constitution.md

 ## 8 MEMBERSHIP OF EXECUTIVE TEAM

-8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be Financial Members, and such number of other Financial Members as the Members at any general meeting may from time to time elect, provided it meets the requiremments imposed by 8.4.
+8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be Financial Members, and such number of other Financial Members as the Members at any general meeting may from time to time elect, provided it meets the requirements imposed by 8.4.
 All the aforestated office bearers must be members of The Union.
 Membership of the Executive Team shall not be restricted other than by being a member of The Union and a Financial Member.

 8.2 At the annual general meeting of The Club, all the members of the Executive Team for the time being shall retire from office, but shall be eligible upon nomination for re-election.